temporalio/proposals/all-sdk/external-client-configuration.md

     * For non-CLI uses (i.e. SDKs), it is unreasonable to burden them with past CLI choices.
 * There are some special environment variables respected by clients:
   * `TEMPORAL_PROFILE` - the name of the profile to load if one is not provided at load time.
 The default is  `default`.
   * `TEMPORAL_CONFIG_FILE` - the path to the config file.
-The default is `~/.config/temporalio/temporal.json`.
+The default is `~/.config/temporalio/temporal-client.json`.
 * ❓ How to do grpc-meta as env var?
 Like for `My-Header: My-Value`
-  * Env var names are case-insensitive and don't use dashes, so we can't put header name in env var name.
+  * Env var names are case-insensitive on some platforms and don't use dashes, so we can't put header name in env var name.
 And we may not want to canonicalize the header names even though most gRPC clients do it for you.
   * There's no obvious env var approach to array of strings, and it can't be completely comma-delimited because header values often contain commas.
 Would rather not force users to have an index in the env var name.
 Should we just not support gRPC meta from env var until we think this through?